sconfumberto/reproduce/README.md

 # README

 in this repository there are the following files:
-- R Markdown file containing
+- R Markdown file containing the project with detailed explanations of the passages taken and the visible code chunks
-- script file containg
+- script file containg the whole project